sasazikic/Axiom-Test-Project/README.md

 - When all 3 steps are valid formGroup will become valid and user will be able to submit

 - Clicking on submit button will spawn a popup with all the selected data and once user confirms he will be redirected to dashboard page but with different setup since it will take a setup stored in formService.
 On confirmation data is being stored in formService.

+- Note: Bulk request which I am using from weatherAPI will last for 14 days since that's free period.